NIETOC TFA Space City Swing

 DA's

 Disadvantages are the core of all aspects of debating.
-Make sure you extend all three components when going for a DA.
+Make sure you extend all four components when going for a DA.
 This includes when going for Disadvantages from any perspective.

 CP's